How to Install Jellyfin Media Server on Linux Mint

 sudo systemctl restart jellyfin

-After installing Jellyfin on your Linux Mint system, it is important to set up the necessary permissions for the media server to access and read your media directories.
-This can be done using the setfacl command, which provides more detailed control over access compared to the chown and chgrp commands.
+After installing Jellyfin on your Linux Mint system, setting up the permissions for the media server to access and read your media directories is essential.
+For this purpose, you should use the setfacl command, which offers more detailed access control than the chown and chgrp commands.

 To give Jellyfin access to your media directory and all its subdirectories, use the following command with the -R (recursive) flag: